Tui Ātua Tupua Tamasese Efi: O le Ao o le Malo

 On 11 May 2007, following the death of Malietoa Tanumafili II, Samoa's head of state since independence in 1962, Tupua assumed the functions of acting head of state with Tuimalealiʻifano, as members of the Council of Deputies.
 Tupua was elected head of state on 16 June 2007.
 His was the only nomination put forth in Samoa's Fono (parliament) and thus the decision was unanimous.
 His election was welcomed by many Samoans both in Samoa and abroad.
 He was sworn into office on 20 June 2007.

 He was re-elected in July 2012 by a majority vote of the Legislative Assembly.
-However, he was not re-appointed as of 20 July 2017 after a controversial move by the Prime Minister which saw a legislative assembly vote of 23 to 15.
+However, he was not re-appointed as of 20 July 2017 after a controversial move by the prime minister which saw a legislative assembly vote of 23 to 15.
 This was after an initial vote that was taken, which saw the tamaʻāiga gain the majority of support from the ruling HRPP caucus.
 This was seen as but a mere formality and that Tui Ātua would again be elected to office to serve as Head of State.
 However, owing to decades of tension with the then-Prime Minister Tuilaʻepa Saʻilele Malielegaoi, Tui Ātua was instead replaced in a backroom vote by another tamaʻāiga, Tuimalealiʻifano Vaʻaletoʻa Sualauvi II.

+Later political career

 In December 2024 he was reappointed to the Council of Deputies.
-He was sworn in in January 2025.
+He formally took his seat on the council in January 2025.

 Academia

 Tupua held a number of academic positions during and after his political career as an MP and prime minister.

 Tupua served as an adjunct professor for Te Whare Wananga o Awanuiarangi in New Zealand.
-He later became an Associate Member of the Matahauariki Institute at Waikato University.
+He later became an associate member of the Matahauariki Institute at Waikato University.
 He was a PhD examiner at Australian National University in Canberra for Pacific and Samoan history.

 Tupua was a resident scholar of the Pacific Studies Centre of the Australian National University and the Macmillan Brown Centre for Pacific Studies at University of Canterbury in New Zealand.

 Tupua helped to begin excavations at Samoa's important Pulemelei Mound archaeological site.
 Samoans, under Tupua Tamasese, carried out a ceremony to honour Thor Heyerdahl for his contributions to Polynesia and the Pulemelei Mound excavations in 2003.

 In late 2007 Tupua established an overseas boarding school scholarship to St. Patrick's College, Silverstream, which allows one student per year to live and be schooled in New Zealand for all their college years, beginning in 2008.

 Tupua was awarded an honorary doctorate by St Andrew's University in 2019.